 37. Toon Town (Who Framed Roger Rabbit?): Toon Town isn’t an imaginary world by itself.
-Neither is it the zone the Toons in Who Framed Roger Rabbit are confined to.
-But consider this, wouldn’t you want to live in a world in which your favorite (American) cartoon character can walk side-by-side with you?
+Neither is it a prison for the Toons in Who Framed Roger Rabbit?
+But consider this, wouldn’t you want to live in a town where you can walk side-by-side with your favorite (American) cartoon character?
 Wouldn’t Toon Town be your favorite go-to designation on holidays or when you’re feeling down?
-It would be the case for me.
+I bet it would be the case for any movie buff.

 39. Wonderland (Alice in Wonderland Franchise): Lewis Carroll’s Wonderland is the perfect example of an imaginary world that is both fascinating and terrifying.
 In spite of its beauty and adorable creatures, weirdness and danger lurk around every corner.
 Some fans of the franchise even consider Alice’s adventures in Wonderland to be the girl’s irreversible descent into insanity.
 To these fans, there’s meaning hidden behind every creature, every sight, and every incident in this bizarre realm.

 40. Xandar (Guardians of the Galaxy Franchise): The home of the Nova Corps was a major setting in the first Guardians of the Galaxy movie, and what was seen certainly impresses.
-Unlike many other such alien imaginary worlds, the homeworld of the Xandarians was a harmonious blend of futuristic buildings and lush parks, with an abundance of water and clear blue skies too.
-Had Thanos not subsequently decimated the world for the Power Stone, this would have been the perfect planet in the Andromeda Galaxy to live on.
+Unlike many other such alien imaginary worlds, the home planet of the Xandarians was a harmonious blend of futuristic buildings and lush parks, with an abundance of water and clear blue skies too.
+Had Thanos not subsequently decimated Xandar for the Power Stone, this would have been the perfect planet in the Andromeda Galaxy to live on.